thomashoullier/emacs-config/README.md

   * key-chord: Enable mapping functions to key sequences.

 ## Key bindings
+When designing Vi bindings:
+  * The home row is in your own house.
+  * The keys directly around it are within the town your house is in.
+  * The number row is in another country.
+  * The arrow keys are on the Moon and you're on foot.

 Very few keybindings are configured at the moment.

 ### Basic navigation